-Developing a WordPress website requires continuous work on frontend and backend.
+Designing a WordPress website requires backend work as well as frontend.
 Though WordPress is open-source software that has huge settings in different locations.
-Some theme includes some settings in the dashboard and others may have those settings in a different location.
+Some themes include some settings in the dashboard and others may have those settings in a different location.

 It is important to have proper references for documentation.
-This is how a user won’t be confused about what needs to be changed and where to get that option.
-A user must know the difference between the frontend and backend editor to easily navigate throughout different options and edit a specific portion of the website.
+This is how a user will know what needs to be adjusted and where that adjustment can be found.
+A user must know the difference between the frontend and backend editor to easily navigate through different options and edit a specific portion of the website.

-In this article, we are representing the common difference between the frontend and back end of the WordPress website
+In this battle of comparison, we will share the common difference between the frontend and backend of the WordPress website.

 Frontend Editor- Explain, Setting, Tool & Process

-Generally, when we are talking about the frontend of a website it focuses on what users see on the pages of a website.
-Accessing the live URL and public frontend of the WordPress website is easy with a front-end editor.
+Generally, when we are talking about the frontend of a website, it focuses on what users see on the pages of a website.
+Accessing the live URL and public front interface of a WordPress website is easy with a front-end editor.

 The frontend includes many components such as posts, pages, media, and comments.
-It also includes a theme that represents the outlook and feel of the website, menus for navigating on different parts of the website, and widgets.
+Also, the frontend editor includes the website’s content and functionality, including menus for navigating different sections of the site and widgets.

-With WordPress frontend editor users can update and interact with the frontend components of the website.
-They can update the components of a form and edit the posts and pages of the website by using the frontend editor.
+With a WordPress frontend editor, users can update and interact with the frontend components of the website.
+Also, a frontend editor allows users to edit the posts and pages of the website.

 Divi WordPress Frontend Editor Tool

 One basic feature of a front-end editor is enabling users to drag and drop different elements on the webpage.
-Also, you can see a live preview if the option is available in the editor chosen for the frontend editing.
-Adding custom CSS to a page becomes easier for the developers through the front-end editor.
+Also, you can see a live preview if the option is available to the editor chosen for the frontend editing.
+Besides, adding custom CSS to a page becomes easier for the developers through the front-end editor.

-The global elements of the front-end editor help to change the entire website.
+The global elements of the front-end editor help to change the settings of the entire website.
 Undoing and redoing any change of the website is easier while using a front-end editor.
-Saving and managing become easier while using a front-end editor because you don’t need to login and use the dashboard.
+Saving and managing become easier while using a front-end editor because you do not need to use the dashboard.

 Backend Editor – Explain, Setting & Process